tbonza/GatherNews/README.rst

 GatherNews
 ===========

-Gathers unstructured news data and commits it to a SQLite3 database.
+Gathers unstructured news data and commits it to a SQLite3 database.The goal for GatherNews is to quickly and simply capture news data.

-News is valuable when it contains actionable information.
-Collecting the news for text analytics should be easy; even if the news is unstructured data.
-The goal for GatherNews is to quickly and simply gather News data.
-We want to know who, what, when, where, why, and how.
-We want it in a SQL database.

 GatherNews allows you to specify which News sites you want to capture by providing the RSS link in "feeds_list.txt" like this: